kevmo314/appendable/README.md

 Appendable's primary goals are

-- Cost-optimized serving
+- Cost-optimized serving.
+Leverage your favorite static content host instead of maintaining and provisioning resources for a dedicated database server.
-- Speed-optimized (O(1)) index updating for appends
+- Speed-optimized (O(1)) index updating for appends.
+Index file updates are fast and deterministic, making them suitable for real-time and streaming data updates.

 ## Demonstration